mdrakibengr/Mobile-Banking-Dial-System-in-C/README.md

 ## Project Overview

-This project simulates a simplified **mobile banking dial system** similar to the bKash USSD menu, implemented in C programming language.
+This project simulates a simplified **mobile banking dial system** similar to the bKash USSD Menu, implemented in C Programming Language.
 It provides a console-based menu system that allows users to perform common mobile financial transactions, such as sending money, mobile recharge, payment, cash out, and more.

 ---